Florida’s New Proposed DWI Law

 Did you know that the offense of Driving While Intoxicated was abolished by statute in Florida?

-Thereafter, the Florida Traffic Court Rule 6.110 was amended in 1990 to delete any reference to DWI.
+In 1990, the Florida Traffic Court Rule 6.110 was amended to delete any reference to DWI.
 In an amendment in 1998, Rule 6.110 was changed to bring subdivision (a) into conformity with the statutory language in section 322.282, Florida Statute, which states “substance abuse education course” rather than a “DWI Counter Attack School.”

 Under this proposed legislation, Section 2 of Section 316.193, Florida Statutes, would be amended to read: